sbose78/my_vimeo_scrape/README.md

-The URL of the deployed appplication
+The URL of the deployed application
 ---------------------------------------

 		http://myscrape-nodejstest.rhcloud.com/